geospatialem/conferences/README.md

 * **Other ways:** requireJS, ES6 modules (which may be the future), etc.
 * **Start**: 44 lines of code. **End:** HTML: 25 lines, JS: 127 lines. *Sometimes simplicity requires more lines of code*, for troubleshooting and for helping ourselves in the future.
 Used the Jasmine HTML runner.

-Resources:
+**Resources:**
-* [Code](http://www.github.com/kendaleiv/jquery-js-refactor).
-Check out the commits to see the refactoring process from start → finish.
+* [Code](http://www.github.com/kendaleiv/jquery-js-refactor): Check out the commits to see the refactoring process from start → finish.
 * [Slides](http://www.kendaleiv/jquery-js-refactor/#/)

 #### Components are the Future of the Web: It's Going to be Okay ([Tessa Thornton](http://www.twitter.com/tessthornton))